morpheusgraphql/morpheus-graphql/README.md

   deriving (Generic, GQLType)
 ```

-where deity is and object
+where `Deity` is an object.

-as you see there ar different kinds of unions. `morpheus` handles them all.
+As you see there are different kinds of unions. `morpheus` handles them all.

-this type will be represented as
+This type will be represented as

 ```gql
 union Character =